TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

 *   Help
 *   Invite a Friend, Get $20

-CartYou have no items in your cartStart shopping now to take advantage of prices up to 75% off.HauteLookFREE SHIPPING SITEWIDE on Standard Orders, Now Through Monday!\*
+CartYou have no items in your cartStart shopping now to take advantage of prices up to 75% off.HauteLookFree Shipping on Orders Over $100\* 90-Day Returns to Nordstrom Rack

 *   All EventsShop Sale Events

+    *   ALEX AND ANI
+    *   Michael Stars Starting at $30
+    *   Donald Pliner
+    *   LOVE Moschino Up to 65% Off
+    *   Terani Couture
+    *   Great Hostess Gifts Starting at $10
+    *   Floral Notes: Gifts for the Home Starting at $10
+    *   The Grommet: Tech-Savvy Gifts Starting at $10
+    *   New Year's Hosting Essentials Starting at $10
+    *   Free Shipping: Winter Bedding Steals from $12
+    *   Shine On: Evening Clutches
+    *   Trending Textures: Velvet &.
+More Starting at $20
+    *   X by Gottex Active Up to 70% Off
+    *   Gentle Souls by Kenneth Cole
+    *   Cole Haan Men's Outerwear
+    *   Soul Star Up to 75% Off
+    *   A. Calin &.
+More Under $40
+    *   Hudson London
+    *   BC Footwear
+    *   Free Shipping: Sterling Silver Jewelry Under $80
+    *   Alterna Hair Care Up to 50% Off
+    *   Clean Fragrance Starting at $10
-    *   Designer Handbags: MCM &.
+    *   Korean Beauty: Skin 79 &.
 More
+    *   Dr. Martens
+    *   Heart to Heart: Room Decor &.
+More
+    *   Akid
+    *   Smashbox at 50% Off
     *   Designer Shoes: Balmain, Versace &.
 More
+    *   Designer Handbags: MCM &.
+More
     *   Rebecca Taylor, A.L.C. &.
 More
-    *   Smashbox at 50% Off
     *   Men's Designer Shoes: Versace, Bruno Magli &.
 More
     *   Denim Shop ft.
 AG
+    *   Men's Designer Accessories Up to 55% Off
     *   Religion Up to 70% Off
-    *   Men's Designer Accessories Up to 55% Off
     *   Ron Tomson Sportswear Up to 75% Off
     *   Isaac Mizrahi Boys &.
 More Up to 70% Off
     *   Free Shipping: Kitchen Finds Up to 65% Off
     *   Australia Luxe Collective Up to 65% Off

     *   Blanc Noir Active Up to 70% Off
     *   On the Road Up to 70% Off
     *   Laura Geller New York Starting at $10